lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 -------------

-If you have permission to delete the storage folder, you can delete it by clicking the trash can icon in the Control column.
+If you have permission to delete the storage folder, you can delete it by clicking the trash can icon in the Control panel.
 When you click the Delete button, a confirm dialog appears.
 To prevent accidental deletion, you have to enter the name of the folder to be deleted, explicitly.